cesniti/ris_public_files/README.md

 The new order branch proposes a new set up of the files and page description.

+The Goad is to obtain the following tree of information

+	.
+	├── docs
+	|	├── File								# all the files are stored in this folder for download
+	|	└── Image
+	├── CESNI/TI
+		├── mission
+		├── RIS
+		└── reference data
+	├── Temporary working groups
+		├── ecdis
+		├── nts
+		├── vtt
+		└── eri

-The current folder architecture is the following :
+The current folder architecture is the following the tree :

 	.
 	├── background							# Background information on EU
 	|	└── european_union__eu_
 	|		└── eu_support_programmes
 	├── contact_us                    			# contact form (not in use)